-As a part of the ongoing series on Know your Fund, we now bring to you Parag Parikh Long Term Value Fund.
+As a part of the ongoing series on Know your Fund, we now bring to you Parag Parikh Long Term Equity Fund.

 This from the PPFAS Mutual Fund which came in existence in May 2013 and has just completed a little over 3 years.
 It stands out for some of its characteristics which, in the context of current industry behaviour, appear eccentric.

-The fund house offers only ONE scheme that is the Parag Parikh Long Term Value Fund.
+The fund house offers only ONE scheme that is the Parag Parikh Long Term Equity Fund.
 There is only growth option available – no dividend or bonus option.

 The scheme benchmarks itself to the Nifty 500, the broad market index that is correct for its multicap character.